Homas/RpiDNS/README.md

 Depending on the period different tables will be used.
 30m and 1d based on raw log messages, other reports on a mix of raw data and aggregated data (per 5 minutes, 1 hour, 1 day).
 ### Tools
 Widgets on the dashboard and reports offers various tools depending on the context.
 From the dashboard you can drill-down to the reports by using "show queries" or "show hits" tools.
 A relevant report will be opened with a defined filter based on data type in a widget.
-For threat hunting, invistigation of false positives RpiDNS offers multiple research tools.
+For threat hunting, investigation of false positives RpiDNS offers multiple research tools.
 When you click on a tool a new browser window is opened and an indicator is passed to a 3rd party web-site.
 The research tools include:
-- DuckDuckGo - search engine conserned about privacy;
+- DuckDuckGo - search engine concerned about privacy;
 - Google - generic search engine;
 - VirusTotal - service which allows to validate if a domain, IP, URL, file, file hash is malicious or not.
 - RiskIQ Community - service which provides access to passive DNS data and other digital footprint (PassiveTotal and Digital Footprint community editions).